ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 **This guide explains how to secure your OVHcloud account, manage your personal information, and implement best practices for structuring your Public Cloud projects.**

+#### Enable Two-Factor Authentication (2FA)
+- **What it does**: Adds an extra layer of security by requiring a second form of verification (e.g., mobile app, security key) in addition to your password.
+- **How to enable**: Log in to your OVHcloud Control Panel, go to the Security tab, and follow the steps to set up 2FA using a mobile app or security key.
+Ensure you store your backup codes securely.
+[Detailed 2FA guide](https://support.us.ovhcloud.com/hc/en-us/articles/360013968099-Securing-an-Account-with-Two-Factor-Authentication).
+- **Example**: If you use a U2F security key, you will plug it into your USB port each time you log in, providing an additional security measure beyond your password.

+#### Set Strong Passwords
+- **Requirements**: At least nine characters, including upper and lower case letters, numbers, and special characters.
+Avoid personal information and dictionary words.
+- **Management**: Use a password manager like KeePass or Bitwarden to store and generate strong passwords.
+Regularly update your password and ensure it is unique for each service.
+[Password management guide](/pages/account_and_service_management/account_information/manage-ovh-password).

+#### Add a Backup Email Address
+- **Importance**: Helps recover access to your account if the primary email is inaccessible.
+- **Configuration**: Add a backup email in the OVHcloud Control Panel under your profile settings, ensuring it differs from your primary email address.
+[Guide on managing personal information](pages/account_and_service_management/account_information/all_about_username/).

 ## Requirements

 - An active OVHcloud account